 No one has favorited this theater yet

-The Regent Theatre started life as the Park Theatre near the turn of the 20th century.
-It was located at 123 E. Washington Street, around the corner from the Penn Theatre, near the center of downtown New Castle (on ‘The Diamond’.)
-Originally built as a nickelodeon to complete with Warner’s Cascade Picture Palace and the Dome Theatre and Nixon Theatre, it was remodeled and renamed The Regent Theatre in the mid to late-1920’s.
+The Park Theatre was opened in 1913.
+It was located at 21-23 E. Washington Street, around the corner from the Penn Theatre, near the center of downtown New Castle (on ‘The Diamond’.)
+Originally built as a nickelodeon to complete with Warner’s Cascade Picture Palace and the Dome Theatre and Nixon Theatre, it was remodeled and renamed Regent Theatre in 1916.

 A simple yet comfortable theatre, The Regent Theatre was home to first-run B movies and double features from the likes of such studios as Monogram, Astor and Republic Pictures.
 It was certainly ‘the’ place for serials, action and western films.
 All in all, a very popular place.

 Just login to your account and subscribe to this theater